SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

   <i class="star-5">★</i>
 </div>

 I want to play devil's advocate and argue that what a company builds may not actually be that indicative of whether the company would be a good fit for you.
-Let's say you are interested in machine learning, but you think enterprise tech is super boring.
+Let's say you're interested in machine learning, but you think enterprise tech is super boring.

-You could find a job at a MLaaS company[^8] in which you build tools to help genomics researchers more efficiently construct data pipelines, and visualize their results.
+You could find a job at a MLaaS company[^8] which builds tools to help genomics researchers more efficiently construct data pipelines, and visualize their results.
 You thought you'd never enter a world in which companies use aggressive sales tactics to upsell overpriced software to other companies, but you come to realize that writing tools for a small number of clients who place extreme value in the products you build for them is actually quite fulfilling.

 You could also find a job at a consumer-facing company that uses machine learning to personalize the content it serves users, and to customize the ad copy it shows them based on the cookie-infested websites they visit.
 You realize that linear regressions still do pretty well on these kinds of tasks, and though you were initially very excited about contributing to a service that your friends use, it is not actually super riveting in the day-to-day to work there.

-The point here is that you should be open-minded about the kind of problems you could be interested in, and the kind of work you'd like to do.
+The point here is that you should be open-minded about the kinds of problems you could be interested in, and the kinds of work you'd like to do.
 Don't judge companies solely on their one-sentence mission statements.
 Instead, take the time to understand what the startup really does, why the problem they're solving is an important one, and what the immediate and future market for their work is.

 An example of a startup with a boring-sounding mission statement that does very impactful work (and, incidentally, scores highly on all of the other criteria) is Samsara.
 Here's a description from their [About](https://www.samsara.com/about) page: